You’ve got your new blog up and running! YEAH!!!

-And, not only that but if you use an ad network on your site, Pinterest traffic pays less than organic traffic.
+Not only that but if you use an ad network on your site, Pinterest traffic pays less than organic traffic.

 Sure, Google may update the algorithms from time to time, but there is usually less volatility where that is concerned.